auxbot-discord-bot/docs/docs/faq/privacy-policy.md

 > Please take note that Auxtal is able to modify the Privacy Policy anytime.

-{% hint style="info" %}
-If you would like your data removed from the database kick AuxBot from the server.
+> If you would like your data removed from the database kick AuxBot from the server.
-{% endhint %}